Mirwais Azizi - a Pashtun pro-Taliban Lobbyist in Dubai

 Azizi was featured in the list of "Arabian Business 100 Inspiring leaders in the Middle East" in March 2018.
 He is currently building Burj Azizi, with 133 floors and 725 meters the second-tallest tower in the world, while millions of Afghans are starving to death.
 Burj Azizi is only 100 meters less than the height of the Burj Khalifa, the world's tallest building, which is located 2 kilometers away from Burj Azizi.
 Burj Azizi, set for completion by 2028.

-a computer rendering of Burj Azizi with Burj Khalifa in the background
+(A computer rendering shows Burj Azizi with Burj Khalifa in the background.)

 Azizi is regarded as Afghanistan's richest man.
 He has handled as much as 70% of the petroleum products sold in Afghanistan, reported by Asia Sentine.
 Asia Sentine writes about him: "Afghanistan's leading commercial banker is a professional Las Vegas poker player."
 In spite of the takeover of Afghanistan by the Taliban, Mirwais Azizi Hotak's wealth is rising.
 Many Afghans believe that he still profits from revenues the Taliban are selling to foreign countries, i.e. China, Russia and other countries.
 The sources of his income is unclear.